-A little lost on what to pack for your Journey to Peru?
-Dos Manos Peru Travel provides you with a handy guide on some essential items you should bring to Peru.
+Planning a trip to Peru?
+And maybe you are a little lost on what to pack for your trip to Peru?
+Dos Manos Peru Travel provides you with a handy guide on some essential items you should bring when traveling to Peru: the Ultimate Peru Travel Kit for Travelers.
 Although you will be able to find almost all of the upcoming things in Peru too, some items are simply practical to already have once you arrive as you might not know exactly where to go and buy them when you just arrived in Peru!

 So check out the following sets of things we advise you to pack into your suitcase or backpack as a Peru – Traveler and Adventure-Seeker!
-This is the Ultimate Peru Travel Kit.
+This is the Ultimate Peru Travel Kit for Travelers.

 Traveler Kit for city-life (Cusco, Lima, Arequipa…)